rckarns8/Scripts_Pipelines/README.md

 # Scripts_Pipelines
 This repository is home to my personal scripts and pipelines, complete and in development.

+Disclaimer: No pipeline or script should be followed blindly.
+Ensure that the script and the programs used make sense for the samples you have.You may or may not utilize all steps of these pipelines- that depends entirely on your question.
+Understanding the pipeline and your question will save you time by not running steps you don't need.

 I use a lot of Anvi'o in my pipelines, so here are some papers/resources you should read before begining to implement any of these workflows:

 Eren, A. & Esen, Özcan & Quince, Christopher & Vineis, Joseph & Morrison, Hilary & Sogin, Mitchell & Delmont, Tom.
 (2015).
 Anvi'o: An advanced analysis and visualization platformfor 'omics data.
 PeerJ.
 3. e1319.
 10.7717/peerj.1319. http://merenlab.org/tutorials/assembly-based-metagenomics/#co-assembly
 http://merenlab.org/tutorials/infant-gut/#downloading-the-pre-packaged-infant-gut-dataset